Manage-Micro/KeepAlive/README.md

 `-nuke`

-  Requires you to be the owner of a server.
-Deletes everything, and creates a new channel called `Children of Atom`
+  Requires you to be the owner of a guild.
+Deletes everything and bans users, then creates a new channel called `Children of Atom`

+  `-softnuke`

+  Requires you to be the owner of a guild.
+Deletes everything, but doesn't ban anyone.
+Creates a channel called `Children of Atom`

 `-dump`

   Creates a file called `dump-GUILD.LOG` to the working directory (where the JAR is) of all the info in a guild.

 ## FAQ